 Here’s a short film of what we do

 We work with young people from all backgrounds.
-They may be leaving care, leaving school, leaving prison, leaving supported accommodation, going to college or university or just leaving home for the first time.
-We can take the stress and anxiety out of this transition.
-Guest speakers on our courses include Anglian Water, Community Action Norfolk (Affordable Warmth), Norwich Credit Union, a ‘peer tenant expert’ and a housing officer from the local council.
+They may be leaving care, leaving school, leaving prison, leaving supported accommodation, going to college or university or just leaving home for the first time and setting up home for the first time.

-Other TILS courses can be delivered in any way that suits you.
-Groups tend not to be bigger than eight and we can deliver 1-2-1 too.
-We can travel to the young people and can secure convenient and welcoming venues as well as deliver in their own home.
+We travel to the young people and can secure convenient and welcoming venues as well as deliver in their own home or even my Skype.

 * travel costs may apply

 Our courses are prevention interventions.
 They are designed to be carried out before a young person moves into their tenancy (or their second tenancy!).
 This way we don’t just cover lots of really practical and important areas of living independently, but it fires up the brain into planning mode.
 Young people often recognise for the first time that there’s lots to do and only one person that can do it!